 Before we begin, you need to get it straight away: We are not lying.
 The Nokia 808 PureView indeed sports a 41-megapixel camera!

 P.S.
-The folks over at Engadget had a chance to play around with the phone so head over to read their in-depth review.
-Or, if you're just interested in some action, a couple of videos from Engadget have been embedded below for your viewing pleasure.
+The folks over at Engadget had a chance to play around with the phone so to read their in-depth review.
+Or, if you”re just interested in some action, a couple of videos from Engadget have been embedded below for your viewing pleasure.
 Take a look: